MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/create-dpm-protection-groups.md

 -   **Retention range (RR)** - The number of recovery points stored.
 The DPM default recommendation is five recovery points.

 When you create a protection group, in the **Modify Disk Allocation** dialog box, the **Data Size** column for each data source displays a **Calculate** link.
 For the initial disk allocation, DPM applies the default formulas to the size of the volume on which the data source is located.
-To apply the formula to the actual size of the selected data source, click the **Calculate** link.
+To apply the formula to the actual size of the selected data source, select the **Calculate** link.
 DPM will determine the size of the data source and recalculate the disk allocation for the recovery point and replica volumes for that data source.
 This operation can take several minutes to perform.

 Accept the default space allocations unless you are certain that they do not meet your needs.
 Overriding the default allocations can result in allocation of too little or too much space.